paulpierre/informer/README.md

 7. Since you are logging in with Telethon it will ask you for your authcode in the terminal.
 This was  sent via Telegram message or SMS.
 Provide this and it will save your session credentials in the session file mentioned below.
 You will no longer need to authenticate so long as you have the session file saved.

 Sessions are saved in the `session/` folder as `<telegram_phone_number>.session`

+## Scaling Telegram accounts
+Figuring out how to scale accounts was a bit of a nightmare as I needed an automated process.
+Telegram requires you use a real phone number that can recieve texts from a shortcode.

+Unfortunately services with APIs like Twilio are prohibited from receiving SMS from shortcodes in the US, Canada and UK https://support.twilio.com/hc/en-us/articles/223181668-Can-Twilio-numbers-receive-SMS-from-a-short-code- for fraud purposes.
+This would’ve been ideal, bahumbug.

+A whole evening was wasted on this endeavor until I remebered a great app I used in the past: Burner (https://www.burnerapp.com/)  — which coincidentally does have an API (https://developer.burnerapp.com/api-documentation/incoming-webhooks/).
+Meaning you can dynamically generate numbers, instantiate a new account and authenticate it all via Telegram’s client SDK in Python (Telethon: https://docs.telethon.dev/en/latest/)

+The best part is Burner numbers are free for 14 days.
+Telegram accounts connected via client API need only login once and permanently persist sessions.
+I have not integrated with the Burner API, but the process is straight forward.

 ### Telethon SDK
 The bot is built on top of the Telethon Python SDK (https://docs.telethon.dev/en/latest/)